GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/add-manifest/index.md

        alt="The application panel in Chrome Devtools with the manifest tab selected.">
 </figure>

-This tab provides a human-readable version of many of your manifest's properties, and makes it easy to verify that all of the images are loading properly.
+This pane provides a human-readable version of many of your manifest's properties, and makes it easy to verify that all of the images are loading properly.